Pele Broberg

-Pele Broberg (born 1972) is a Greenlandic politician (Naleraq), entrepreneur and pilot.
-He became minister of foreign affairs, trade, climate and business in April 2021, but foreign affairs and climate was transferred to premier of Greenland Múte Bourup Egede in September 2021 after a controversy.
-Broberg was minister for finance in 2018.
+Pele Broberg (born 3 November 1972) is a Greenlandic politician, entrepreneur and pilot who is the current Chairman of Naleraq since 2022.
+He previously served as Minister for Foreign Affairs, Trade, Climate, and Business in 2021, though the foreign affairs and climate portfolios were reassigned to Premier Múte Bourup Egede in September of that year following a controversy.
+Broberg also served as Minister for Finance in 2018.

 Biography

 Broberg was born in Copenhagen in 1972.
 His family moved to Greenland while he was an infant and he grew up in Qeqertarsuaq.

 Broberg graduated from High School in Aasiaat in 1992 and trained as a pilot at SAS Flight Academy in 1995.
 He then worked as a pilot at Air Greenland 1995-1997 and at Aviation Assistance 1997-1998.
 From 1999 to 2014 Broberg was captain at Air Greenland.
 In February 2018, he became a clerk in the Department of Trade and Business, but is on leave while he is minister.

 Broberg graduated with a degree in business administration from the Copenhagen Business School in the 2010s.

 Broberg is also an entrepreneur and businessman.
 From 2006 to 2013 he owned the company Barista ApS, from 2015 to 2016 he owned Aluu Airlines A/S. He has served on several company boards.